 Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

-Coronaviruses are a large family of viruses common throughout the world.
-The virus that causes COVID-19 is a new and different type of coronavirus.
+Coronaviruses are a large family of viruses that are common throughout the world.
+The virus that causes COVID-19 is a new type of coronavirus.
+The official name of the virus is SARS-CoV-2.

 COVID-19 can spread from close contact with an infected person.
-When an infected person coughs or sneezes, respiratory droplets can land in the mouths or noses of people who are nearby (within 6 feet) or may possibly be inhaled into the lungs.
+When an infected person coughs or sneezes, respiratory droplets can land in the mouths or noses of people who are nearby or may possibly be inhaled into the lungs.

 The virus may also be spread when a person touches a surface with the virus and then touches their eyes, nose, or mouth.
 The virus may live on surfaces for a few days.